LGBTQ rights in the Federated States of Micronesia

-Lesbian, gay, bisexual and transgender (LGBT) people in Micronesia may face challenges not faced by non-LGBT people.
+Lesbian, gay, bisexual, and transgender (LGBT) people in Micronesia may face legal difficulties not experienced by non-LGBT residents.
 Households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex married couples, as same-sex marriage and civil unions are not recognized.
 Discrimination on the basis of sexual orientation has been illegal since 2018.

 The Federated States of Micronesia encompasses more than 600 islands and about 100,000 people.
 The majority of the population identifies as Christian.

 In 2011, Micronesia signed the "joint statement on ending acts of violence and related human rights violations based on sexual orientation and gender identity" at the United Nations, condemning violence and discrimination against LGBT people.

 Law regarding same-sex sexual activity

 Same-sex sexual activity is legal.
 The age of consent is 14, regardless of gender and sexual orientation.

 Recognition of same-sex relationships

 The Federated States of Micronesia does not recognise same-sex unions in any form.

 The marriage laws in Kosrae assume the partners to be of the opposite sex.
 Section 16.101 states: "A marriage performed in the State is valid, if: (a) The male at the time of marriage is at least eighteen years of age and the female at least sixteen years of age, and, if the female is less than eighteen years of age, the marriage has the consent of at least one of the female's parents or her guardian; [...]".
 Similar language is found in the Chuuk State Code.

 The Constitution of Pohnpei does not address marriage, but its section on "family obligations" states: "To strengthen and retain good family relations in Pohnpei, as needed, this Constitution recognizes and protects the responsibility and authority of parents over their children".